-Molding pieces are simple to measure and install yourself with some basic tools, and in one weekend, you’ll have a dining room that feels “finished” with beautiful architectural details everyone loves.
+Molding pieces are simple to measure and install yourself with some basic tools.
+In one weekend, you’ll have a dining room that feels “finished” with beautiful architectural details everyone will love.

 You can also use simple molding pieces directly on the walls themselves.
-Think of those decorative squares and rectangles that move along a solid wall, creating texture and natural boundaries for displaying your art.
-They’re easy to measure and install, and when you paint them the same color as the wall, you get instant architectural interest.
+Think of those decorative squares and rectangles that move along a solid wall that create texture and natural boundaries for displaying your art.
+They’re easy to measure and install, and when you paint them the same color as the wall, you will get instant architectural interest.

 Wainscoting — Accents with purpose

-Originally, wainscoting was designed to protect delicate walls from accidental bumps from people and furniture.
-Now, this decorative paneling helps highlight walls and create visual interest in spaces where you want something a little more formal.
+Originally, wainscoting was designed to protect delicate walls from accidental bumps and scratches from people, objects, and furniture.
+Now, this decorative paneling helps highlight walls and create visual interest in spaces where you want something that’s a little more formal.